 Pacific Energy has spent a lot of money to get a green light for Woodfibre LNG.
 Between 2014 and 2017, the company’s subsidiary Woodfibre LNG Limited donated more than CAD 200,000 (ca. EUR 140,000) to the 2 strongest political parties in British Columbia.[48]
 Investigations by the media outlet The Globe and Mail found that a large part of the donations were illegal.[49]

 At the same time, the government of British Columbia shifted the costs of Woodfibre LNG onto taxpayers.
-It offered Pacific Energy major discounts on Woodfibre’s electricity bills and halved the tax rate for the company’s LNG.[51][52]
-Without BC’s financial support, the plans for Woodfibre LNG would have been no more than a bizarre business idea.[53][54]
+It has offered Woodfibre major discounts on electricity bills and halved the tax rate for the company’s LNG, committing over CAD 1.5 billion in subsidies over 25 years according to NGO calculations.[51][52]19415 Without BC’s financial support, the plans for Woodfibre LNG would have been no more than a bizarre business idea.[53][54]

 No Respect for Law and Nature